 - She's a beginner

-Because of that, they may not take you seriously as a personal trainer.
+As such, they may not take you seriously as a personal trainer.
 It's a reverse age discrimination.
 Your youth will work against you.

 There is only one remedy for this.
 If you are a teenager or in your early 20s right now, the only option you have is to be as smart as you can be.
 That means knowing more than the fluff you see on bodybuilding websites and fitness magazines.